echoreader/echoreader.blog/src/posts/how-to-become-search-engine-optimizer.md

 *   **Show "Before" and "After":** Use screenshots from **Google Analytics** and **Google Search Console** to show how your work increased traffic, improved rankings, or fixed technical issues.
 *   **Tell the Story:** Explain your process.
 What was your **keyword research** strategy?
 What **on-page SEO** changes did you make?
 How did you approach **link building**?

+> Starting your SEO journey?
+Read [SEO for Beginners: A Practical 2025 Guide](https://echoreader.blog/seo-for-beginners-a-practical-2025-guide/) for essential skills every optimizer should master.

 ### Step 4: Choose Your Entry Point and Start Applying
 The **SEO career path** has several common starting points.
 Don't feel you need to be an expert in everything.